balatstar/portfolio/README.md

 # 📖 Joyce's Portfolio <a name="about-project"></a>

-**Joyce's Portfolio** is a showcase of my software coding portfolio and experience in the field.
+This is a showcase of my software coding portfolio and experience in the field.
+It is the first project built for the Microverse program and makes use of HTML/CSS and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>